natefinch/claymud/DESIGN.md

 ## DB

-NateMUD uses BoltDB to store data.
+ClayMUD uses BoltDB to store data.
 This removes any dependency on an outside application to store data.

 Entities from the game are stored in the db using encoding/gob, keyed by a